 Green roofs also have an insulating effect, which means less energy is required to heat or cool a building.
 In the summer, green roofs regulate heat, keeping the interior of the building cooler.
 In cold weather, they ensure that the building loses less heat.
 In addition to this thermal insulation effect, green roof systems also absorb sound and contribute towards the overall reduction of noise pollution from the urban environment.

-Improved stormwater management is another key feature of green roofing systems.
+Improved stormwater management is another key feature of green roofs.
 In situations of excessive rainfall, the plants and the substrates on green roofs absorb a certain amount of rainwater and then release it back slowly to the drainage system and into the atmosphere through evaporation.
-This minimises the risk of flooding.
+This minimizes the risk of flooding.

-Elevate’s single-ply roofing membranes are robust, easy to install and maintain, offering a perfect match for extensive green roof applications.
-Their excellent weathering performance and ability to withstand very high and very low temperatures translates in a roofing solution of outstanding durability.
-Both RubberGard EPDM and UltraPly TPO membranes have successfully passed both the EN 13948 – resistance to root penetration test and the FLL root penetration resistant test from the German Landscape Research, Development and Construction Society.
+Both Elevate’s RubberGard EPDM and UltraPly TPO membranes have successfully passed the EN 13948 – resistance to root penetration test - and the FLL root penetration resistant test from the German Landscape Research, Development and Construction Society.
 They are also resistant to the foot traffic associated with eventual maintenance jobs, something that every green roof requires at some point.